Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 3

-Simmer for 8 minutes until vegetables are tender but not mushy.
+Simmer for 8 minutes until vegetables are tender.

 4